 One of the weirdest stories in the Gospels is Jesus’ encounter with the Madman of Gadara.
 Here you have a demonized man living in tombs, naked, and cutting himself with rocks.
 Jesus cures the man but allows the evil spirits to enter into some nearby pigs, who end up drowning themselves immediately afterward.
 Not only does this raise some moral red flags about Jesus’ lack of concern for animals, but there are more problems with this story.
 Mark and Luke report this event happened in the country of Gerasenes.
 But Matthew says it was in the land of the Gadarenes.
 So right off the bat, there’s a contradiction.
 But it gets even worse.
 Gadara is … Read more

 Here is Episode 2 of Sunday School Apologetics.
 Skeptics like Bart Ehrman say that the Gospels were written between 70-100 AD.
 This leaves plenty of time for legendary development to happen.
 But what if I told you that the main reason for dating the Gospels late is not particularly good, and there’s plenty of good reasons to date the Gospels early?
-Erik ManningErik is a Reasonable Faith Chapter Director located in Cedar Rapids, Iowa.
-He’s a former freelance baseball writer and the co-owner of a vintage and handmade decor business with his wife, Dawn.
-He is passionate about the intersection of apologetics and evangelism.
+Erik ManningErik is the creative force behind the YouTube channel Testify, which is an educational channel built to help inspire people’s confidence in the text of the New Testament and the truth of the Christian faith.